Glimesh/api-docs/content/docs/chat/Projects/TypescriptChatbot.md

 ## Authentication

 All projects that use the Glimesh API require some form of authentication.
 Glimesh needs to know which project is making API requests.
 There are many different methods to authenticate our chatbot but we will use [client credentials](https://glimesh.github.io/api-docs/docs/authentication/accesstoken/clientcredentials/).
-We are using this method because we are the only person who will view our source code.
+We are using this method because we are the only people who will view our source code.
 It is also the easiest form of auth.

 We will start by creating a module to handle all auth related code.
 Create a folder called `lib`.
 In this folder create a file called `auth.ts`.
 Fill it with the data shown below.